Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 First we need to decide which register will be used for what.
 I will use the `r12` register for the address of the memory of the array of cells, which will initially be passed as an argument in the `rdi`, and `r13` will hold the value of the pointer.
-Because they are preserved registers, we need to save them before we can use them.
+Because they are preserved registers, we need to save them.

 So we start our compiler by generation our code prelude and epilogue.
 In assembly, the prelude of a function is the code that push the necessary